 How to Take Control of IBS with the FODMAP Diet

-Today I'm bringing you Part 1 in a series to help you take control of IBS in 2017.
+Today I'm bringing you Part 1 in a series to help you learn about using the FODMAP Diet for IBS in 2018.
 We're starting with an overview of what the FODMAP diet is really for and how it improves your life.

 In Part 2, we're going to talk about how you can make any recipe - well not ANY recipe, that would be a little crazy - but make SO MANY of your favorite recipes low-FODMAP using my tips, strategies, and substitutions (click here to read part 2).

 Ready to do this?
 Watch the video below!